 After that, adjust the following route optimization settings:

 - Select the Balanced Team Route optimization type;

 - Define the number of routes you want to plan in the Parts field;

 - Choose where to end the routes after the last stop on each route is visited and serviced:

 Once you planned multiple balanced routes, you can assign a different user or vehicle to each route.
 To assign users and vehicles from the Routes Map, click on the gear icon next to a particular route and then select the preferred option from the list.
-To learn more about all methods of assigning users and vehicles to your routes, visit this page.
+Learn more about all methods of how to assign users and vehicles to planned routes.

 Route4Me’s interactive timeline that operates in real time allows you to move stops from one route to another and instantly synchronize all changes across all associated devices.
 To do so, click and hold on a particular stop from one route and then drag it to the preferred sequence position on another route.